Who and What We Fund

 • Work Pathways: ensuring paid work is a more reliable route out of poverty and removing barriers so that more people can access fair work.

-However, we also aim to help develop solutions and better ways of working for the longer term.
+We will fund work that helps to meet people's immediate needs, however, we also aim to develop solutions and better ways of working for the longer term.
 Therefore, our funding is also available to:

 • try out new approaches as well as doing more of what works.

-Work we’ll fund can be universal (aimed at a wide group of people or a whole community) or targeted (aimed at a specific group of people) – as long as it shows how it will meet the needs of people at risk of or experiencing poverty and trauma.
+Work we’ll fund can be universal (aimed at a wide group of people or a whole community) or targeted (aimed at a specific group of people) – as long as it shows how it will meet the needs of people at risk of or experiencing poverty and associated trauma.

 We are particularly interested in funding those who work with the following groups of people, who we know are more likely to experience poverty or trauma: